GuillaumeLNB/Scrape-Search-Engines/README.md

 _**Consider not running the programm too often.
 A delay of a few hours might be requierd sometimes**._

-If you run the programm to often, you may see the following lines:
+If you run the programm too often, you may see the following lines:

 *Our systems have detected unusual traffic from your computer network.
 This page checks to see if it&#39;s really you sending the requests, and not a robot.
 Why did this happen?